andymac1091/CASA0005book/docs/01-prac1.md

 * Describe and explain GIS data formats and databases
 * Source and pre-process spatial data
-* Load and undertaken some basic manipulcation of spatial data in: ArcMap, QGIS and R
+* Load and undertaken some basic manipulation of spatial data in: ArcMap, QGIS and R
 * Evaluate the (dis)advantages of each GIS you have used

 ## The Basics of Geographic Information

-Geographic data, geospatial data or geographic inforamtion is data that identifies the location of features on Earth.
+Geographic data, geospatial data or geographic information is data that identifies the location of features on Earth.
 There are two main types of data which are used in GIS applications to represent the real world. **Vectors** that are composed of points, lines and polygons and **rasters** that are grids of cells with individual values.

 In the above example the features in the real world (e.g. lake, forest, marsh and grassland) have been represented by points, lines and polygons (vector) or discrete grid cells (raster) of a certain size (e.g. 1 x 1m) specifying land cover type.